tamjid-ahsan/capstone_customer_churn/README.md

 This analysis is combining churn prediction and customer segmentation and aims to come up with an integrated customer analytics outline for churn management.
 There are six components in this analysis, starting with data pre-processing, exploratory data analysis, customer segmentation, customer characteristics analytics, churn prediction, and factor analysis.
 This analysis is adapting OESMiN framework for data science.

 Customer data of a bank is used for this analysis.
 After preprocessing and exploratory data analysis, customer segmentation is carried out using K-means clustering.
 A Random Forest model is used focusing on optimizing f-1 score to validate the clustering and get feature importance.
 By using this model, customers are segmented into different groups, which sanctions marketers and decision makers to implement existing customer retention strategies more precisely.
 Then different machine learning models are used with the preprocessed data along with the segmentation prediction from the K-means clustering model.
 For this type of modeling, models were optimized for precision.
 To address class imbalance Synthetic Minority Oversampling Technique (SMOTE) is applied to the training set.
 For factor analysis feature importance of models are used.
-Based on cluster characteristics, clients are labeled as `Low value frequent users of services`, `High risk clients segmentation`, `Regular clients`, `Most loyal clients`, and `High value clients`.
+Based on cluster characteristics, clients are labeled as `Low value frequent users of services`, `High risk clients`, `Regular clients`, `Most loyal clients`, and `High value clients`.
 Final model accuracy is 0.97 with good precision of predicting churn at around 0.93.

 ## OVERVIEW